 • Managing sensory input sensitivities

-Unique Strengths and Interests Affect Media Use
+Unique Strengths And Interests Affect Media Use

 It’s not all a struggle, says Alper, who notes that neurodivergent children can have unique strengths and sources of pleasure that inform their media use and consumption.
 These can include: